NelsonAlmonte/Buggie/README.md

 _For more, please refer to the [CodeIgniter requirements documentation](https://codeigniter.com/user_guide/intro/requirements.html)_

-Buggie uses [MySQL](https://www.mysql.com/) as the database, so you need to have a database created named **buggie**.
+Buggie uses [MySQL](https://www.mysql.com/) as the database, so you need to have a database created named `buggie`.

 You can also use [XAMPP](https://www.apachefriends.org/es/index.html) or [WAMP](https://www.wampserver.com/en/).

 ### Installation

-1. Clone the repo
+1. Clone the repo.
    ```sh
    git clone https://github.com/NelsonAlmonte/Buggie.git
    ```
 2. Start either [XAMPP](https://www.apachefriends.org/es/index.html) or [WAMP](https://www.wampserver.com/en/).

-3. Open the Database.php file that is in your codeigniter/app/Config directory and setup your MySQL username and password.
+3. Open the Database.php file that is in your `codeigniter/app/Config` directory and setup your MySQL username and password.
-4. Using a terminal navigate to the codeigniter directory and run the followind command (You need to have the buggie database alredy created for this to work):
+4. Using a terminal navigate to the `codeigniter` directory and run the following command (You need to have the `buggie` database already created for this to work):
    ```sh
     php spark migrate
    ```